 Easy Apple Tart

 When you have apples and honey to work with as your main ingredients, there’s no shortage of dessert ideas to choose from.
-I’m drawn to anything with “easy” in the recipe title TBH, and this Easiest Apple Tart from See and Savour looks like it would please even my picky eaters on Rosh Hashanah.
-It doesn’t get more simple than puff pastry right out of the freezer, topped with apple slices tossed with a few simple ingredients.
+I’m drawn to anything with “easy” in the recipe title TBH, and this Easiest Apple Tart from See and Savour looks like it would please even my picky dessert eaters on Rosh Hashanah.
+It doesn’t get more simple than puff pastry right out of the freezer, topped with apple slices, then tossed with a few simple ingredients.

-Top image: Sarah Gualtieri on Unsplash
+Top image: Sarah Gualtieri via Unsplash